CVS stands for Concurrent Version System. It is a version control system that has

 cvs checkout myproj

 The date-based retrieval are done by passing update the -D flag.
-With the -D option,
+With the

-revert the files in the working copy to prior revisions if necessary.
+will revert the files in the working copy to prior revisions if necessary.
 Retrieving by

 date is useful when the mere passage of time is your main concern.